Policies & Procedures

 • The cancellation of the test score used in the decision to offer you admission.

-• Disciplinary action taken against you by an educational institution, including but not limited to suspension and expulsion, at any time following the submission of your application until your first scheduled day of instruction at UIUC.
+• Disciplinary action taken against you by an educational institution, including but not limited to suspension and expulsion, at any time following the submission of your application until your first scheduled day of instruction at University of Illinois Urbana-Champaign.

-• Failing to report on your application disciplinary action taken against you by an educational institution at the time you submitted your application or, if applicable, at any time following the submission of your application until your first scheduled day of instruction at UIUC.
+• Failing to report on your application disciplinary action taken against you by an educational institution at the time you submitted your application or, if applicable, at any time following the submission of your application until your first scheduled day of instruction at University of Illinois Urbana-Champaign.
 Failure to report such disciplinary action may also lead to disciplinary action if discovered after you have begun instruction at the university.

-• Failing to report any convictions of or pending charges for a criminal offense that have already occurred at the time you accepted your admission offer, or if applicable, at any time following the acceptance of your admission offer until your first scheduled day of instruction at UIUC.
+• Failing to report any convictions of or pending charges for a criminal offense that have already occurred at the time you accepted your admission offer, or if applicable, at any time following the acceptance of your admission offer until your first scheduled day of instruction at University of Illinois Urbana-Champaign.
 Failure to report such convictions or charges may also lead to disciplinary action if discovered after you have begun instruction at the university.

 • Withholding pertinent information requested on the application or giving false information, including failure to report all high school and/or collegiate credit.